Shuang0420/QuestionAnsweringSystem-DocBot-/README.md

 # Question-Answering-System-DocBot-
 Given a Wikipedia article, generate N "good" questions and answer N questions.
-See how we make it at https://www.youtube.com/watch?v=VWdR6ornHoc&feature=youtu.be
+See how we make it at [Animorphemes FinalVideo](https://www.youtube.com/watch?v=VWdR6ornHoc&feature=youtu.be) or [QA system - Question Generation](http://www.shuang0420.com/2017/04/06/QA%20system%20-%20Question%20Generation/)

 ## Status

 This is a semester-long project for CMU 11611.
 We have a team of 4 people.
 The original code is on https://github.com/hexiaoyuhaha/Wiki-Question-Answering-System.

 It can generate and answer yes-no questions and wh-questions like what/when/where/how/how many(much)/why.